amoltkale/ai_chatbot_food_knowledge_graph/README.md

 2. Owl file conversion to neo4j-admin ready import
 3. Nutitrional clustering
 4. Frontend javascript that creates the login for users and queries them for information
+5. GIS Related Code using ArcGIS Online.
+Readme can be found at `arc_gis/README.md`

 However, this README will focus on the main product: the chatbot application.